haiwera-silk-cd/magento-devdocs/guides/v2.2/comp-mgr/extens-man/extensman-main-pg.md

 #### Actions available for metapackages {#extensman-access-types-meta}
-A metapackage is an installable package that includes more than one type.
-For example, we require a package that contains a module and a theme to be packaged as a metapackage.
+A metapackage is an installable package that includes more than one type. 例如， we require a package that contains a module and a theme to be packaged as a metapackage.

 The following table shows which actions are available for a metapackage.